alexsmartman/default-app/README.md

 ### `yarn`

-Install dependencies in the app<br />
+Installs dependencies in the app<br />

 ### `yarn start`